dmx-systems/dmx-documentation/docs/admin.rst

 .. code:: bash

    # The initial password for the "admin" user account.
-   # Note: this setting is only evaluated while the first DeepaMehta start.
+   # Note: this setting is only evaluated while the first DMX start.
    # Once started the admin password can be changed interactively (using the web client).
    dmx.security.initial_admin_password =